gluten free applesauce snack cake

 More Gluten-Free Snacks and Sweets

-My kiddos will eat an inordinate amount of raw veggies, as long as I serve them with dip.
-This low-fat ranch has been the vehicle of choice since they were wee.
+- My kiddos will eat an inordinate amount of raw veggies, as long as I serve them with dip.
+This low-fat ranch dip has been the vehicle of choice since they were wee.

-I’m wondering why Scotcharoos are just a Midwest thing.
-They sound soooo good!
+- I’m wondering why Scotcharoos are just a Midwest thing.
+They sound so good!

 - Total Time: 1 hour 5 minutes